Valkinsenn/frontend-mentor--profile-card-component-challenge/README.md

 - Website - (I don't have a website yet - I'm working on it!!!)
 - Frontend Mentor - [@valkinsenn](https://www.frontendmentor.io/profile/yourusername)
 - Twitter - [@valkinsenn](https://www.twitter.com/valkinsenn)

-## Acknowledgments

-This is where you can give a hat tip to anyone who helped you out on this project.
-Perhaps you worked in a team or got some inspiration from someone else's solution.
-This is the perfect place to give them some credit.